 The Company uses foreign currency forward contracts that are not designated as qualified hedging instruments to mitigate certain balance sheet exposures (payables and receivables denominated in foreign currencies), as well as gains and losses resulting from the translation of the operating results of the Company's international subsidiaries into U.S. dollars for financial reporting purposes.
 These contracts generally mature within 12 months from their inception.
-At December 31, 2016, 2015 and 2014, the notional amounts of the Company's foreign currency forward contracts used to mitigate the exposures discussed above were approximately \$14,821,000, \$43,098,000 and \$62,866,000, respectively.
+At December 31, 2017, 2016 and 2015, the notional amounts of the Company's foreign currency forward contracts used to mitigate the exposures discussed above were approximately \$4,821,000, \$14,821,000 and \$43,098,000, respectively.
 The decrease in foreign currency forward contracts reflects the general timing of when the Company enters into these contracts.
 The Company estimates the fair values of foreign currency forward contracts based on pricing models using current market rates, and records all derivatives on the balance sheet at fair value with changes in fair value recorded in the statement of operations.
-The foreign currency contracts are classified under Level 2 of the fair value hierarchy (see Note 14).
+The foreign currency contracts are classified under Level 2 of the fair value hierarchy (see Note 15).

-The following table summarizes the location of gains and losses on the consolidated statements of operations that were recognized during the years ended December 31, 2016, 2015 and 2014, respectively, in addition to the derivative contract type (in thousands):
+The following table summarizes the location of gains and losses on the consolidated statements of operations that were recognized during the years ended December 31, 2017, 2016 and 2015, respectively, in addition to the derivative contract type (in thousands):

-Aı mount of Ga on E oss) Recogn tive Instru Location of gain(loss) recognized in Year s Enc led Decemb er 31 , Derivatives not designated as hedging instruments income on derivative instruments 2016 2015 2014 Foreign currency forward contracts Other income (expense), net \$ (6,563) \$ 1,322 \$ 6,356
+Aı nount of Ga on D oss) Recogn ative Instru Location of gain (loss) recognized in Year s En ded Decemb er 31 , Derivatives not designated as hedging instruments income on derivative instruments 2017 2016 2015 Foreign currency forward contracts Other income (expense), net \$ (7,985) \$ (6,563) \$ 1,322

-In addition, during the year ended December 31, 2016, the Company recognized net foreign currency gains of \$226,000 related to transactions with foreign subsidiaries.
-During the years ended December 31, 2015 and 2014, the Company recognized net foreign currency losses of \$1,611,000 and \$6,198,000, respectively, related to transactions with foreign subsidiaries.
+In addition, during the year ended December 31, 2017 and 2016, the Company recognized net foreign currency gains of \$808,000 and \$226,000 related to transactions with foreign subsidiaries, respectively.
+During the year ended December 31, 2015, the Company recognized net foreign currency losses of \$1,611,000, respectively, related to transactions with foreign subsidiaries.

-Note 16.
+Note 17.
 Segment Information